 The CA-125 test is among the blood tests that may be ordered by a doctor if ovarian cancer is suspected.

 Because CA-125 misses half of early cancers and can be elevated by benign conditions, such as diverticulitis, endometriosis, liver cirrhosis, pregnancy, and uterine fibroids, it is not used by itself to diagnose the disease, and the National Cancer Institute and the United States Preventive Services Task Force do not endorse using it to screen women for ovarian cancer who are at ordinary risk or in the general population.
-Research on new ways to use CA-125 to more accurately identify ovarian cancer is underway.

 CA-125, however, is approved by the Food and Drug Administration to monitor the effectiveness of treatment for ovarian cancer and for detecting disease recurrence after treatment.